timeplus-io/docs/docs/functions.md

 # Functions

-Timeplus supports ANSI-SQL standard syntax.
+Timeplus Proton supports ANSI-SQL standard syntax.
 The following functions are provided for various use cases.
+Most of the [functions in ClickHouse](https://clickhouse.com/docs/en/sql-reference/functions) are available in Proton, with different naming conventions (for example [array_join](functions_for_comp#array_join) instead of [arrayJoin](https://clickhouse.com/docs/en/sql-reference/functions/array-join)).
+[New functions are added](functions_for_streaming) for streaming processing.
 Please contact us if you need more functions.

 :::info

-Please note, functions in Timeplus are case-sensitive and always in lower-case.
-For example, you can run `SELECT count(*) FROM car_live_data` but not `SELECT COUNT(*) FROM car_live_data` Keywords such as `SELECT` or `FROM` are case-insensitive.
+Please note, in Proton 1.3.27 or the earlier versions, SQL functions were case-sensitive and always in lower-case.
+Since 1.3.28, function names are case-insensitive.
+For example `count`, `COUNT` and `Count` work in the same way.
+SQL Keywords such as `SELECT` or `FROM` are case-insensitive too.
+In the rest of the documentation, we use function names in lower case for demonstration.

 :::